 Patients remember information even better

-The International Diabetes Federation stated that over 400 million people worldwide have diabetes and that roughly 90% has diabetes type 2.
+The International Diabetes Federation stated that over 537 million people worldwide live with diabetes and that roughly 90% has diabetes type 2.
 Type 2 diabetes has a major impact on patients’ lives, as patients must adapt their lifestyle and take their medication properly.
 It’s important that patients understand and remember information about living with Type 2 diabetes, as they need to apply it on a daily basis.

 Cone of Experience

 How well people remember information is captured in the Cone of Experience model.
 It shows that people remember about 10% of what they read, compared to 50% of what they see and hear.
 It also proves that people remember more from what they do than from what they read or see.

 In the interactive video about diabetes, patients get the information in a few different ways: by reading, watching, listening and doing.
 The viewer must click on the topics they want to view and answer the questions that appear on the screen.
 In this way, patients are actively involved in the information presented to them.

 There’s a lot to know about living with type 2 diabetes.
 In the interactive video, a large amount of information is divided into different chapters.
 This way, after the general introduction, patients can decide for themselves how in-depth they want to go and what they want to know more about.
 Since the patient decides which topics are relevant to them, they can decide to get information ranging from medicine use or is everything there is to know about the effect diabetes has on the body.

 Once the viewer has watched all the chapters or states that they know enough, they’re asked for their feedback on how they experienced the video.
 No less than 89% of viewers indicated that the pharma video provided relevant information.